bhstark2/latency/report.md

 -------|--------------------------
 Air (i.e. wireless) | 0.0108 ms
 Coaxial Cable | 0.0125 ms
-Hybrid Fiber-Coax (HFC) | 0.0157 ms
+Hybrid Fiber-Coax (HFC) | 0.0158 ms
 Optical Fiber | 0.0160 ms
 Unshielded Twisted Pair | 0.0182 ms

 [@fiberlatency] [need additional references]

-*Note: the HFC propagation delay assumes that 90% of the path distance is fiber and 10% is coax.*
+*Note: the HFC propagation delay assumes that 95% of the path distance is fiber and 5% is coax.*

 Access networks generally only use their distinctive medium (air, coaxial cable or unshielded twisted pair) for the last few hundred feet, making the propagation delay differences between these technologies immaterial.
+This is reflected explicitly in the HFC entry.

 The majority of terrestrial networks use fiber optic links for distances longer than a few miles, with microwave links being the second most common [reference?].
 For long distance links, the propagation delay difference between these two can be significant (approx. 1.6 ms for fiber vs 1.1 ms for microwave, round-trip, for a 100 mile link).